pulibrary/ExcelAlmaLookup/README.md

 If your SRU integration requires a username and password, you will be prompted for these.
 (These are likely different than the personal credentials you use to log into Alma.
 Check with your catalog administrator.)
 If searching WorldCat, you will be prompted to enter your authorization number and password.
 (These are the same credentials used to log into OCLC Connexion Client.)
 You can save these credentials by checking the "Remember these credentials" box in the login prompt, or delete the saved credentials by clicking the "Clear Credentials" button while the URL is selected.

 ## Setting Up the Query
 Open an Excel spreadsheet and highlight the columns/rows containing the data you want to search for in Alma.
 (You can highlight specific cells, entire rows/columns, or the entire spreadsheet.)
-Then, click the “Look Up in Local Catalog” button.
+Then, click the “Look Up in Catalog” button.
 The following dialog box will appear:

 <img src='./img/dialog.jpg'>